Good Survey Questions: Tips and Examples

 Whether you’re trying to better understand your customers, or better engage with your employees.
 Whatever you’re trying to achieve with your online questionnaire, the quality and types of survey questions you use will have a significant influence on what meaningful data you’re able to obtain and the actions you’re able to take as a result.

 From the length of your survey to the way you word and structure your questions, there are lots of things that can impact your success.
-So, before you even start crafting some example survey questions, think carefully about what you’re looking to achieve and how you plan to use the results.
+So, before you even start crafting some sample survey questions, think carefully about what you’re looking to achieve and how you plan to use the results.
 This will help guide you about what questions to include and what not to.
 In addition, it also helps to have some best practice tips to draw on.

 So, to help you, we outlined some Do’s and Don’ts for you to think about below.